Young people with SEN who wish to stay in education beyond 19 now have strengthened rights under EHC Plans, as Samantha Hale explains

-If the outcomes have not been achieved, and it is hoped that will be if the pupil remain in education or training, and the young person wants to remain in education or training, then the Plan should continue to be maintained, and the relevant funding provided for this.
+If the outcomes have not been achieved, and it is hoped that they will be if the pupil remains in education or training, and the young person wants to remain in education or training, then the Plan should continue to be maintained, and the relevant funding provided for this.

 If the LA decides it is no longer necessary for them to maintain the Plan, they can cease it.
 If they do, the young person will have a right of appeal against this to the First-tier Tribunal (Special Educational Needs and Disability).